-As for a number of radio applications, the choice of the frequency band (or wavelength applications, the choice of the frequency band (or wavelength s for special appli–4, the rain attenuation, which decreases as increases to become negligible at decimetric wavelengths, data accuracy and cost.
-For example, the Ka band (around 35 GHz, 8.6 mm wavelength) is well suited for detecting small water drops, which occur in non-precipitating clouds ( 200 200 example, thehe other hand, the S band (2 700-2 900 MHz, 10 cm wavelength) is chosen for detecting heavy rain at very long ranges (up to 300 km) in tropical and temperate climates.
+As for a number of radar applications, the choice of the frequency band (or wavelength applications, the choice of the frequency band (or wavelength s for special appli–4, the rain attenuation, meteorological variable accuracy, and cost.
+Attenuation in precipitation, which decreases as increases to become negligible at wavelengths in the decimeter range, is a dominant consideration.
+For example, the Ka band (around 35 GHz, 8.6 mm wavelength) is well suited for detecting small water drops, which occur in non-precipitating clouds ( 200 200 example, thehe other hand, the S-band (2700-2900 MHz, 10 cm wavelength) is chosen for detecting heavy rain at very long ranges (up to 300 km) in tropical and temperate climates.

+4.2.9.1 Weather radar frequency bands

+The three bands most commonly employed in meteorological radars are S-band (nominal frequency 2 700-3 000 MHz), C-band (nominal frequency 5 250-5 725 MHz), and X-band (nominal frequency 9 300-9 500 MHz).
+The exact frequency values of assigned bands are found in accepted standards (IEEE 2002).

+The S-band (2 700 – 3 000 MHz, 10.7 cm nominal wavelength) is the best choice overall in terms of quantitative accuracy and long range performance.
+This is due to the low values of attenuation for both gaseous absorption and attenuation in precipitation (Fabry, 2015; Doviak, 1993).
+The longer wavelength also benefits mitigation of range – Doppler ambiguity issues (Doviak, 1978 and 1979).
+However, cost is a factor in the choice of S-band because the longer wavelength requires larger hardware components and a larger antenna for given requirements for beamwidth and gain.

-The C band (5 600-5 650 MHz, 5.4 cm wavelength) is in general preferred for use in temperate climates since it represents a relevant compromise between the above-mentioned parameters, allowing rain detection at long ranges (up to 200 km) although its quantification would be in fact limited above 100 km and offering the advantage of lower cost resulting from both lower power and smaller antenna size compared to lower-frequency radars having the same spatial resolution.
+The C-band (5 250-5 725 MHz, 5.4 cm wavelength) is generally employed in temperate climates, and in countries with reasonably small geographic areas requiring coverage.
+It can be a relevant compromise between the above-mentioned parameters, allowing rain detection at long ranges (up to 200 km) although its quantification would be in fact limited beyond 100 km and offering the advantage of lower cost resulting from both lower power and smaller antenna size compared to lower-frequency radars having the same spatial resolution.